Mozin0/Mozin0/README.md

 <h3>About me:</h3>
 <p>
-I am a computer science student in my second year at university, specializing in C# development.
-I strive to use technology to create solutions for real-world problems, leveraging the power and versatility of C#.
-I stay physically and mentally active in my free time by working out and continuously learning new skills.
-I am eager for new challenges and opportunities to grow and make a positive impact.
+I am a computer science graduate with expertise in various programming languages, including C#, .NET, Python, and JavaScript.
+Additionally, I possess proficiency in cloud technologies such as Azure and am well-versed in Scrum Agile methodologies.
+I strive to use technology to create solutions for real-world problems, leveraging the power and versatility of my skills.
+Beyond my professional pursuits, I prioritize maintaining a balanced lifestyle by staying physically and mentally active.
+Whether hitting the gym or diving into new knowledge domains, I embrace opportunities for growth and self-improvement.
 </p>

 <h3>Languages and Tools:</h3>